 The emergence of a $Pbcm$ phase is rather uncommon in perovskite oxides \cite{Howard08,Amisi23}.
 The most common structure for perovskites with small tolerance factors ($t < 1$) is $Pnma$ \cite{RN598}, a phase which is favored by a trilinear coupling between cation antipolar motions and in-phase and antiphase oxygen octahedra rotations \cite{RN44}.
 Then, among antiferroelectrics, the phase that attracted the most attention is $Pbam$, as seen in, e.g., the prototypical antiferroelectric $\rm PbZrO_3$ (PZO), where it is stabilized by a trilinear coupling between cation displacements, oxygen octahedra rotations and their modulations \cite{Iniguez2014, Hlinka2014,amisi2021ab, ShapovalovandStengel}.
 In ANO, however, the stabilization mechanism of the $Pbcm$ antiferroelectric state has not been fully clarified.

-In this study, we investigate the stabilization mechanism of the $Pbcm$ antiferroelectric state in ANO through structural symmetry analysis and first-principles calculations.
-We identify the cooperative trilinear and biquadratic couplings between cation antipolar motions and oxygen octahedra rotations that help stabilizing the $Pbcm$ phase.
-We also conduct a comparison between ANO and the protyptical antiferroelectric PZO.
+In this study, we investigate the stabilization mechanism of the $Pbcm$ antiferroelectric state through structural symmetry analysis and first-principles calculations, aiming at understanding why such an unusual phase in perovskites can exhibit a low energy in ANO.
+We identify the combination of trilinear and cooperative biquadratic couplings between cation antipolar motions and oxygen octahedra rotations as the key contributions to the energy lowering of the $Pbcm$ phase.
+We also conduct a comparison between ANO and the prototypical antiferroelectric PZO.
 Our findings suggest a combination of hybrid-improper and triggered mechanisms for the appearance of the cation antipolar motions in ANO.